volkziem/UITFTwin/README.md

   * 4D/: contains the beam optics calculations.
 They are described in https://library.oapen.org/handle/20.500.12657/98031
   * python/: contains the interface scripts in python
   * epics/: contains protocol and database files, as well as executable st.cmd

+Much of the Matlab code for beam optics calculations is described in *V. Ziemann, Hands-On Accelerator Physics Using MATLAB, 2nd edition, CRC Press, Boca Raton, 2025*.
+The book is available Open Access from https://library.oapen.org/handle/20.500.12657/98031 or free from Amazon.